 As people have to work, eat, parent, entertain and exercise from home, certain retail items have become more important.

-3. Consumers Spend More Time At The Computer, Indicating A Shift For Mobile-First Ecommerce Brands
+3. Consumers Began Spending More Time On The Computer, Indicating A Shift For Mobile-First Ecommerce Brands

 People are largely confined to their homes and spending more time on their laptops and desktops than they were and less time on mobile devices which are more convenient when you’re, well… mobile.

 Reporting and analysis on digital optimization have pointed to a mobile-first user base for years.
-A crisis like this proves that, while the need for mobile optimization is still there and will bounce back, we should not overlook desktop anytime soon.
+A crisis like this proves that, while the need for mobile optimization is still there and will bounce back, we should not overlook desktop.

-Research by MarketingWeek on shopping behavior shows that as a result of the COVID-19 crisis, consumers’ priorities have changed.
+Research into shopping behavior found that as a result of the COVID-19 crisis, consumers’ priorities changed.

-Before the pandemic, when purchasing, shoppers’ main priorities were:
+When shopping before the pandemic, consumers’ main priorities were:

 - Quality (48%)